Bienassss/StackHeapPython/README.md

         return root
     ```

-These features encapsulate critical operations in heap management, ensuring that both MaxHeap and MinHeap can efficiently serve their purpose in a variety of applications where either maximum or minimum elements are periodically needed for further processing.
+These methods encapsulate critical attributes and variables in heap management.
 #### Feature 9: Get Max/Min
 #### Get Max (MaxHeap)
 - **Description:** Retrieves the maximum element from the heap without removing it.
 This method is fundamental in max-heap operations where quick access to the largest element is frequently required.
-It simply returns the element at the root of the heap, ensuring constant time complexity, O(1).
+It simply returns the element at the root of the heap.
 If the heap is empty, it returns `None`.
 - **Code Snippet:**
     ```python
     def get_max(self):